-It is possible for a spammer to move and create items with small anchor zones everywhere.
+It is obviously possible for a spammer to move and create items with small anchor zones everywhere.
 We provide no mechanisms to guard against this.
 Instead, we consider the effort of having to move around to be a sufficient deterrent to most spammers.
+Moreover, making replication priority a function of the content lifetime (as in the STF policy) ensures that content will not stay around infinitely so that a spammer would have to revisit each place regularly.